mitcda/raustats/cran-comments.md

 Package was archived on CRAN

+Possibly mis-spelled words in DESCRIPTION:
+  RBA (3:52, 6:30)

+- Abbreviation spelt out in DESCRIPTION.

 CRAN repository db overrides:
   X-CRAN-Comment: Archived on 2019-12-19 for policy violation.

   On Internet access.

-Added functionality to ensure URL calls fail gracefully with an informative message if the resource is not available.
+- Added functionality to ensure URL calls fail gracefully with an informative message if the resource is not available.

 ### Downstream dependencies